-For more than 10 years, I have focused my practice on assisting clients with business litigation and bankruptcy litigation issues.
+I’d like to think there’s more to my clients than a case number, and I’d like them to think there’s more to a good lawyer than a suit, tie, and some antiquated books.
+For more than 13 years, I have focused my practice on assisting clients with business litigation and bankruptcy litigation issues.
 In hyper-technical terms, that means I’ve witnessed the good, the bad, and the ugly of just about every imaginable litigation issue a business might face – ownership and employee disputes, corporate dissolutions, fraud claims, fiduciary claims, contractual disputes, and bankruptcy contested matters and adversarial proceedings.
 I am primarily called upon by my clients to tackle complex disputes in state, federal, and bankruptcy courts throughout the USA.

 While I am a litigator at heart (assuming lawyers have hearts – which, as far as I know, is not yet proven), business disputes are not always best resolved through the scorched earth litigation process.
 I’ve had the privilege of working with big (Fortune 100) companies, solo entrepreneurs, and just about everyone in-between.
 This may come as a surprise, but not too many of them are thrilled with the prospect of multi-year litigation that does nothing but eat away at their bottom line.
 For this reason, I am always committed to obtaining practical, creative, and efficient solutions for my clients in both litigation and well before litigation ever arises.
 Litigation is not always in my clients’ best interest, and I regularly counsel clients regarding strategies for the avoidance of litigation, risk management, and litigation cost reduction.